mickmacks/weekly-grind/README.md

 ### Installing

-Enter terminal in the root directory/git initialized project folder and run
+Enter terminal in the root directory/git initialized project folder and run"

 ```
 npm install

 ```

+to install any packages and dependencies required for the app.

 ## Built With